Aurelia Frick: Political career

 After the 2013 parliamentary election, Frick was appointed to serve under the new government Prime Minister Adrian Hasler as head of the ministry of Foreign Affairs, Education and Culture.

 Causa Frick

-On 2 July 2019 the parliament of Liechtenstein concluded a motion of no confidence against Aurelia Frick.
-After the reigning prince, Alois of Liechtenstein, confirmed her dismissal the same day, Frick lost her office as government minister.
+In 2019, Frick was subject to an embezzlement scandal where she was accused of misappropriating funds as a part of her duties.
+She refused to cooperate with the Landtag of Liechtenstein's audit commission, and on 2 July 2019 it passed a motion of no confidence against her, and she was expelled from her position.
+She was succeeded by Katrin Eggenberger.

 Personal life

 In 2011, Frick married Oliver Muggli, a Swiss financier and former banker.
 Muggli is currently a partner of 1291 Private Office, a financial services company, based in Liechtenstein.

 They have two children and reside in Vaduz.